Planning on driving in Oman? Preparing for a self-drive road trip?

 Stopped by the Royal Oman Police

 There are frequent checkpoints by the Royal Omani Police.
 Just present your passport, driver license and insurance documents.
 Be respectful and all is fine.

 They may check what you have in the car as it is not allowed to carry alcohol without a specific license.

-I encountered them twice during my 10 days.
+I encountered them twice during my trip.
 No issues.

 The main dangers on the Omani roads you should be aware of are the following:

 In small towns and on single lane roads (and even sometimes on bigger roads) you can have camels or goats crossing unexpectedly.
 So keep focus!

 The main danger and cause for the high number of fatalities in Oman are the straight roads.
 Especially if your drive South to the desert.
 Make sure you plan plenty of stops and always have water and food in the car.

 This is were the road is over a wadi or dry river bed.
 Most of the time there is no problem, but in case of heavy rain, use the red pole (after the red sign) to evaluate the depth of water.
 Be reasonable.

 Finally make sure you check the weather conditions.
 Do not drive in a wadi if heavy rains are predicted and be careful also after those big storms as the roads may have been damaged.

 In case of accident, leave your car where it is and call the Police on 999 (emergency number)